hmchen47/DevOps/CICD/k8sFund-LFS258/03-InstallConfig.md

 ## 3.5 Installing `kubectl`
 + Configure and Manage cluster: `kubectl`, __RESTful__ calls or __Go__ Language
 + RHEL 7/CentOS 7: `kubectl` in `kubernetes-client` package
 + download [here](https://github.com/kubernetes/kubernetes/tree/master/pkg/kubectl), then compile and install `kubectl`
 + configuration file: ~/.kube/config
     + containing all the Kubernetes endpoints that might use
     + including cluster definitions (.i.e.
 IP endpoints), credentials, and contexts
-+ context:
++ Context:
-    + a combinationof a cluster a d user credentials
+    + a combination of a cluster and user credentials
     + pass these parameters on the command line, or switch the shell between contexts with a command: `$ kubectl config use-context foobar`

 ## 3.6 Using Google Kubernetes Engine (GKE)